-The A/D Converter (ADC) contains a prescaler option which allows seven different clock selections.
+The COP888CF A/D Converter (ADC) contains a prescaler option which allows seven different clock selections.
 The A/D clock frequency is equal to CKI divided by the prescaler value.
 Note that the prescaler value must be chosen such that the A/D clock falls within the specified range.
 The maximum A/D frequency is 1.67 MHz.
 This equates to a 600 ns ADC clock cycle.

 The A/D converter takes 12 ADC clock cycles to complete a conversion.
-Thus the minimum ADC conversion time is 7.2 μs when a prescaler of 6 has been selected.
-These 12 ADC clock cycles necessary for a conversion consist of 1 cycle at the beginning for reset, 2 cycles for sampling, 8 cycles for converting, and 1 cycle for loading the result into the A/D result register (ADRSLT).
+Thus the minimum ADC conversion time for the COP888CF is 7.2 μ s when a prescaler of 6 has been selected.
+These 12 ADC clock cycles necessary for a conversion consist of 1 cycle at the beginning for reset, 2 cycles for sampling, 8 cycles for converting, and 1 cycle for loading the result into the COP888CF A/D result register (ADRSLT).
 This A/D result register is a read-only register.
-The user cannot write into ADRSLT.
+The COP888CF cannot write into ADRSLT.